heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 each TimeTableEntry maps information about the arrival/departure of a single DataColumn to the respective Stops.

-#### StopList
+###### StopList

 As the name implies, a StopList is a list of Stops.
 As a PDFTable may have the same stop occurring multiple times, each Stop can also have an annotation, showing whether this stop describes the arrival or departure of the transport vehicle.
-Further, each stop has a property `is_connection` which will be explained later.

-#### Stops as connections
+###### Stops as connections

-Sometimes, some Stops in the PDFTable are not actual stops that will be served, but instead show frequently used connections from the previous Stop.
+Sometimes, the timetable contains Stops that are not actual stops that will be served, but instead show frequently used connections from the previous Stop.
 For example in the figure below, the italized Stops show a different trip to the airport in Frankfurt.
-These connections exist for convenience of the user of the PDF timetable, but for us this is more of an inconvenience, because we need to detect and ignore them.
+These connections exist for convenience of the user of the PDF timetable, but for us this is more of an inconvenience, because we need to detect and ignore them.\
+@ CHECK IF WE CAN USE THEM INSTEAD

 ![Example of a connection in a PDF timetable][connection_example]

 The detection of these connections works by simply checking for reoccurring Stops with alternating arrival/departure identifier.
-In the example above this would detect the two italized Stops as connections, simply because before and after them the same Stop occurrs.
-Using the config files, you can decide, how many connection Stops are necessary for them to be ignored, or disable the detection completely.
+In the example above this would detect the two italized Stops as connections, simply because before and after them the same Stop occurs, the one before having the arrival annotation and the one after having the departure annotation.

-#### TimeTableEntry
+###### TimeTableEntry

 Each TimeTableEntry contains the information of a single trip.
 This includes the days the trip occurs, any annotations and route information of this trip, and a map between Stops and the time strings (e.g. "12:30").

-#### TimeTable
+###### TimeTable

 Turning a PDFTable into a TimeTable is pretty straight-forward.
 First, the Column with type StopColumn is used to create the StopList.
-Then, the Columns of the PDFTable are iterated over, creating a TimeTableEntry for each of them.
+Then, the Columns of the PDFTable are iterated over, creating a single TimeTableEntry for each of them.
-Finally the Stops that are connections are determined and the TimeTable is ready to use for next step.
+Finally the Stops that are connections are determined and the TimeTable is ready to use in the next step.

 ## 2.2.
 Creating the GTFS files in memory